Past Events

 Key highlights included:

-• CoSi Overview: The CoSi project connects energy modelling with social sciences and humanities, offering tools for integration, a platform for knowledge exchange, and a testbed for new models.
-CoSi aims to provide insights into Switzerland’s future energy landscape.
+• CoSi Overview: The CoSi project bridges energy modeling with social sciences and humanities, offering tools for integration, a platform for knowledge exchange, and a testbed for innovative models.

-• Results and Insights: Several models were compared to explore scenarios like achieving net zero with or without international compensation.
-The project also examined energy demand, supply flexibility, and hydrogen use for 2050.
+• Results and Insights: The latest CROSS scenario study was presented comparing seven models to explore scenarios related to achieving net-zero emissions, both with and without international compensation.
+The project also investigated energy demand, supply flexibility, and hydrogen use projected for 2050.

 June 2024